ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

 * Each client configuration has an etag attached.
 * Each time the configuration has changed at the server-side, the server adds `"Refresh-Client-Configuration"` to the response.
 * When the client detects the aforementioned header in the response, it schedules fetching the new configuration.
 {PANEL/}

+{PANEL:**Topology Discovery**}
+In RavenDB 4.x, cluster topology has an etag which increments after each topology change.

+### How and when the topology is updated?
+* First time any request is sent to RavenDB server, the ClientAPI fetches cluster topology.
+* Each subsequent requests happen with a fetched topology etag in the http headers, under the key 'Topology-Etag'
+* If in the response headers there is a flag under the key 'Refresh-Topology' and its value is true, a thread that will update the topology will be spawned.

+{PANEL/}

+{PANEL:**Configuring Topology Nodes**}

+The initialization of `DocumentStore` allows specifying cluster node urls

+{CODE Sample@ClientApi\Cluster\HowClientApiIntegratesWithReplicationAndCluster.cs /}

+{PANEL/}